scheidelg/deskbackup/pages/scripting_and_programming/hexdiff.md

 This bugged me because the solve itself was fairly straightforward - just slightly tedious because of that 'missing' tool.
 So I wrote a quick bash script (yes, I know... someday I'll default to Python and Powershell instead of bash, Perl, and CMD) to compare two files (binary or text) and extract the bits that are different in one file or the other.

-The core code for the actual comparison and extraction is ~40 lines long; the total code with command-line argument checking etc. is ~120 lines long; and the overall script with comments and help content is about ~1500 lines (because that's how I roll) and includes examples of extracting changed bits, nibbles, or bytes and then performing basic analysis (including LSB) for hidden content.
+The core code for the actual comparison and extraction is ~40 lines long; the total code with command-line argument checking etc. is ~120 lines long; and the overall script with comments and help content is about ~1500 lines (because that's how I roll) and includes:

+ - Example commands to run the script to extract changed bits, nibbles, or bytes.

+ - Example commands to run the script to extract original bits, nibbles, or bytes.

+ - Explanations of what the script is actually doing to changed or original extract bits, nibbles, and bytes.

+ - Manipulating the script output using other commands:

+    - Removing delimiters from the output.

+    - Grouping output for readability.

+    - Converting binary output to hexadecimal.

+    - Converting hexadecimal output to binary.

+ - Performing basic analysis on extracted content including:

+    - Conversion of the extracted content to ASCII text or binary content.

+    - Least-significant bit (LSB analysis) for hidden content.

+ - Extracting or examining extra bytes from one of the two files, when one file is larger than the other.

+ - Example use cases:

+    - Text file stegonagraphy, where characters are modified from an original file.

+    - Binary file stegonagraphy, where bits are modified from an original file.

+    - Binary file stegonagraphy, where LSBs are modified from an original file.

 You can see the actual script [here](http://www.scheidel.net/#!files/hexdiff.sh).